j-gilla/ho-code/README.md

 ## PLEASE NOTE:
 The API endpoints provided in the clinics tech test.pdf have been retired.

-The endpoints request have been simulated using the example JSON data at the end of the briefing doc.
+The endpoints requested have been simulated using the example JSON data at the end of the briefing doc.
 You will find this file in the root of the directory named data.json.

 ## Installation